nerc-project/nerc-docs/docs/openstack/access-and-security/security-groups.md

-    very highly configurable, for insance, you might create a basic/ generic group for ssh (port 22) and icmp (which is what we will show as an example here) and then a separate security group for http (port 80) and https (port 443) access if you’re running a web service on your instance.
+    very highly configurable, for insance, you might create a basic/ generic group for ssh (port 22) and icmp (which is what we will show as an example here) and then a separate security group for http (port 80) and https (port 443) access if you're running a web service on your instance.

 You can also limit access based on where the traffic originates, using either IP addresses or security groups to define the allowed sources.